-In addition to the courses, MSCP students will complete a research project and corresponding master's thesis.
-Work on all three components of the program (courses, thesis, and internship) occurs simultaneously.
-Work on the thesis begins in the Research Methods I course and culminates with a thesis defense prior to graduation.
+In addition to the courses, MSCP students have the option to complete a research project and corresponding master's thesis.
+Students who choose this option will complete the research work and thesis while also being enrolled in courses and completing clinical training (practicum and internship).
+Work on a thesis begins in the Research Methods I, requires approval by the GPCP faculty, and culminates in a thesis defense prior to graduation.